Secure Order Based Voting Using Distributed Tallying: A secure order-based voting protocol

 Here we present Protocol \ref{algvote}, a privacy-preserving implementation of the {\sc Copeland} and {\sc Maximin} order-based rules.
 The protocol computes, in a privacy-preserving manner, the winners in elections that are governed by those rules.
 It has two phases.
 We begin with a bird's-eye view of those two phases, and afterward, we provide a more detailed explanation.

 Phase 1 (Lines 1-8) is the voting phase.
 In that phase, each voter $V_n$, $n \in [N]:=\{1,\ldots,N\}$, constructs his ballot matrix, $P_n$ (Line 2), and then creates and distributes to all talliers corresponding $D'$-out-of-$D$ shares, with $D'=\lfloor (D+1)/2 \rfloor$, as described in Section \ref{ssharing} (Lines 3-7).
 Following that, the talliers jointly verify the legality of the shared ballot (Line 8).
-Phase 2 of the protocol (Lines 9-11) is carried out after the voting phase had ended; in that phase, the talliers perform an MPC sub-protocol on the distributed shares in order to find the winning candidates, while remaining oblivious to the actual ballots.
+Phase 2 of the protocol (Lines 9-11) is carried out after the voting phase had ended.
+In that second phase, the talliers perform an MPC sub-protocol on the distributed shares in order to find the winning candidates, while remaining oblivious to the actual ballots.

 After constructing his ballot matrix in Line 2, voter $V_n$, $n \in [N]$, samples a random share-generating polynomial of degree $D'-1$ for each of the $M(M-1)/2$ entries in $\Gamma(P_n)$, where $\Gamma$ is the projection mapping defined in Section \ref{legal} (Lines 3-5).
-Then, $V_n$ sends each tallier $T_d$ his relevant share in each of those entries, namely, the value of the corresponding share-generating polynomial at $x=d$, $d \in [D]$ (Lines 6-7).
+Then, $V_n$ sends each tallier $T_d$ his relevant share of each of those entries, namely, the value of the corresponding share-generating polynomial at $x=d$, $d \in [D]$ (Lines 6-7).

 In Line 8, the talliers engage in an MPC sub-protocol to verify the legality of $V_n$'s ballot, without actually recovering that ballot.
-We describe the validation sub-protocol in Section \ref{validating}.
+There are two validation sub-protocols that need to be executed and we describe them in Sections \ref{validating} and \ref{validating2}.
 Ballots that are found to be illegal are discarded.
 (In such cases it is possible to notify the voter that his ballot was rejected and allow him to resubmit it.)